milenapetrov/GatorLeasing/Sprint4.md

 - Display leases on home page
     - Displays all leases posted by any user on the home page
     - Clicking any of these leases directs the user to a page of that lease’s details
+    - Able to view various pages of leases and change each page size
 - Click on lease and see full details
     - Use Get lease by ID (GET /lease/{id})
     - Pass this data between components